 Wheel Alignment

-Of all there is to love about the Axle-Less suspension, wheel alignment is the one piece of the puzzle I can’t get my mind around.
-I can’t figure a good way to assure the two spindles are REALLY in alignment.
+Of all there is to love about the Axle-Less Suspension, wheel alignment is the one piece of the puzzle I can’t get my mind around.
+I cannot figure a good way to assure the two spindles are REALLY in alignment.

-If you are making a rock crawler trailer that never goes fast or far, then it’s no problem.
+If you are making a rock crawler trailer that never goes fast or far, then it is not a problem.
 On the other hand, if the trailer is for the highway, you will need to find a way to assure the spindles align.

-Relying on a hopefully square and parallel trailer frame is insufficient, IMHO.
+Relying on a hopefully square and parallel trailer frame is insufficient.
 First there is no guarantee the beams are parallel.
 Second, there is no guarantee sides of the frame are truly vertical and parallel.
 (Steel stock is never truly square with perfect flat sides.
 Rectangular tubes are not truly rectangular.
 Sometimes the sides bow out a little, sometimes they bow in.
 Same with channel and I-Beam.
-They’re not perfect.)
-If the trailer is not dead straight perfect, the axles won’t be either.
+They are not perfect.)
+If the trailer is not dead straight perfect, the axle-less spindles will not be straight either.

 You will need to build a jig or something to make sure the wheels align and run true.
-Then, you’ll need to mount it with shims or something to fix it in the aligned position.
+Perhaps laser alignment tools?
+Then, mount the parts with shims or something to fix them in the aligned position.
 Then, what about camber?
 How do you set that?

 I have not seen a good solution to assure alignment, but maybe you can figure out something.